Temple strives to adhere to the Kink Educators and Producers Code of Conduct.

 Rope0: the first step in Temple’s progressive core curriculum

-This class is mandatory for anyone looking to take our core curriculum series: Roped-In, Bound To, Flight Path, and Tied Up.
+This class is mandatory for anyone looking to take our core curriculum series.
 Highly recommended for new-to-rope folks interested in The Hang.

 Masha offers a class focused on basic skills both technically and relationally.
 They believe shibari is first and foremost a practice in connection, a deliberate conversation between vulnerabilities, and a possible place for growth.